rasishil26/Treasure_island_project/README.md

 # 🏝️ Treasure Island – A Python Adventure Game

-Hey there! 👋 I'm Rasi Shil, and this is my **Treasure Island** project — a beginner-level, text-based adventure game built with Python.
+Hey there! 👋 I'm Rasi Shil, and this is my **Treasure Island** project, a beginner-level, text-based adventure game built with Python.
 This project was part of my early Python learning journey, and it helped me understand how to work with `if-else` statements and build user-driven interactive programs.

 ---